thimoo/smn-display-api/readme.md

 ### Configuring the service

-Some constraint values are stored in the `csv_target_url`.
+Some constraint values are stored in the `config/constants.php` file.
 It's possible to change the behavior of the web service with these values.

 ### Environment file